-From Khare route advances towards south climbing the moraine and following the crest to the foot of the black, steep scree slope, the path zig zags its way up to the top, looking across a boulder strewn bowl to the lower tongue of the Mera Glacier after less than two hours hard walk from Khare.
+From Khare route advances towards south climbing the moraine and following the crest to the foot of the black, steep scree slope, the path zigzags its way up to the top, looking across a boulder-strewn bowl to the lower tongue of the Mera Glacier after less than two hours hard walk from Khare.
 The route crosses the bowl and then climbs the ground to the right of the tongue to a large rock platform beside the glacier after another hour of careful walk.
-From here must be on crampons for safety to climb the 30-35 degree ice for quarter of an hour to reach the plateau leading to Mera la.
+From here must be on crampons for safety to climb the 30-35 degree ice for a quarter of an hour to reach the plateau leading to Mera La.
 The trail are well marked,(unless there has been recent snowfall) the path weaves its way around and between the crevasses toward the Mera-la, from here its another hour to reach the pass, on reaching Mera-la after 3-4 hours of morning walk, we continue our journey for another 3 hours to our overnight high camp beneath Mera Peak, the first hour climb offers grand view of the northern peaks of Makalu, then Everest with cloud plume peeking over the massive black wall of Nuptse, later as you near to the high camp view of Cho Oyu can be seen.
-Arriving at High Camp if the weather is favorable, panorama of Kanchenjunga comes into view far to the east.
+Arriving at High Camp if the weather is favourable, a panorama of Kanchenjunga comes into view far to the east.

 Day 12: Climb of Mera 6, 471m and return to lower Base Camp at 5,000m.